 Command Line Interface (CLI)

-RSS Guard offers CLI.
-For overview of its features, run rssguard --help
+RSS Guard offers a CLI.
+For an overview of its features, run rssguard --help in your terminal.

 Usage: rssguard [options] [url-1 ... url-n]